nexi-intra/intra-docs/docs/apps/koksmat/commands/auto/run.md

 koksmat auto run [sessionId] [rooturl]
 ```

-This command runs the autopilot mode with a specific session ID and optionally, a root URL for the Koksmat Studio.
+This command runs the autopilot mode with a specific session ID and optionally, a root URL for the Magic Button Studio.

 ### Parameters

 - `sessionId`: The ID of the session to be run in autopilot mode.
 This is a required parameter.
-- `rooturl`: The base URL of the Koksmat Studio.
+- `rooturl`: The base URL of the Magic Button Studio.
 This is optional; if not provided, the command will use the URL configured in the environment.

 ## Functionality